Section A: ILR Fees in 2026

 What happens if my ILR application is refused?

-If your ILR application is refused, take professional advice on your options, which may include submitting a fresh application that resolves the initial grounds for refusal, requesting an administrative review if you believe there was a casework error, or appealing the decision if you have qualifying grounds for appeal.
+If your ILR application is refused, take professional advice on your options, which may include submitting a fresh application that resolves the initial grounds for refusal, requesting an administrative review where available, or appealing the decision where a statutory right of appeal exists, usually where a human rights claim has been refused

 How long does the ILR application process take?

-The processing time for ILR applications can vary, but it typically takes around six months.
+The processing time for ILR applications can vary, but it typically takes around six months under standard processing.
 Priority and super-priority services may be available for faster processing at an additional cost.

 Section H: Glossary